Is GLA:D® Australia right for your clinic?

 4. Resources

-The program consists of 2-3 group education sessions.
-These presentations require 2 powerpoint presentations.
+The program consists of 2-3 group education sessions using two PowerPoint presentations that are provided by GLA:D® Australia.
 We recommend having access to a laptop/computer, projector, screen or blank wall space, and seating for all participants.

 The program consists of 12 group exercise sessions taking place twice per week for six weeks.
-These sessions are 60 minutes in duration and require some equipment (see below).
+These sessions are 60 minutes in duration and require some basic equipment, including exercise ball, mats, steps, weights, therabands and sliders (see https://gladaustralia.com.au/glad-program-structure/ for further details).

 Interested in becoming a certified GLA:D® Australia Clinician?